Factors Affecting the 1970 Quarter Value

 "Doubled die," also known as hub doubling, is a numismatic term that refers to the duplication of design elements on working dies.
 This duplication happens due to a misalignment between the die and the hub during the hubbing process.

-On FS-101 Strong doubling is seen on the date, and on the inscriptions IN GOD WE TRUST and LIBERTY.
+On FS-101, Strong doubling is seen on the date, and on the inscriptions IN GOD WE TRUST and LIBERTY.
 On FS-102, Doubling is seen on all lettering and the date.

 Heritage Auctions set an auction record of $2,875 for an MS65 FS-102 coin in 2012.
-In Gem Uncirculated condition (MS66), an FS-101 can fetch $2,500.

 1970-D Double Die Reverse FS-801 and FS-802 25C

-This variety receives the DDR denomination because the doubling occurs on the reverse side.
-On the FS-801, Minor doubling is seen in the denomination QUARTER DOLLAR and the lower leaves ove the olive branch.
-On the FS-802, Doubling is seen on UNITED STATES OF AMERICA and QUARTER DOLLAR.
+On the FS-801, Minor doubling is seen in the denomination QUARTER DOLLAR and the lower leaves over the olive branch.
+On the FS-802, Doubling is seen on the UNITED STATES OF AMERICA and QUARTER DOLLAR.

 The auction record for an MS63 coin type FS-801 was $2,640 in 2014 at Great Collections.
 For its FS-802 counterpart, the auction record for an MS66 coin was $1,540 in 2014, also at Great Collections.